carissaallen/convex-hull/README.md

 ### Run

-1. After installing any prerequisites listed above, follow these steps to run the program:
+After installing any prerequisites listed above, follow these steps to run the program:

+1. Clone the project to your local machine.<br>

     `git clone https://github.com/carissaallen/convex-hull.git`

-2. To run the program from your terminal: <br>
+2. From your terminal, enter the following command: <br>

     `python main.py`

-To exit the program, close the scatter plot.

 ### Hull Construction